 I’ve never had a UTI in my life, but I could feel one coming on, and it woke me right up.
 With all the tools I have at my disposal, I went straight to my body and my yoni and told her I would change my behavior immediately.
 If you’re not familiar with the word “yoni,” it’s the sacred word for vulva.
 I put myself on pomegranate juice and sent all my healing energy to my pelvic region.
 The UTI never fully manifested, much to my relief.
 I talked to my husband and came clean.
 He was not thrilled that I hadn’t been previously forthcoming, but he was very supportive and we chose new pathways for physical intimacy that work much better for me.

 Make friends with your yoni.
 Talk to her.
 She has a voice, powerful wisdom, and quite often, strong opinions.
 She will guide you in choosing intimate partners and if you ask her, she’ll let you know what she needs and wants.
 This may sound strange, but give it a try.
 Find a quiet place to be and close your eyes and take some deep breaths.
 Settle into your body.
 Place a hand gently and lightly over your pubic mound.
 Ask her if she is willing to communicate with you.
 And then, listen.
 She may not be on speaking terms with you at first, but stay with it.
 Come back again and again and invite her to share her needs with you.
 The answers may come as words, images, feelings, sensations, or in some other way.
 Follow her guidance and form an ongoing relationship with her.
 It will benefit you for the rest of your life.
+Another way to create a sacred relationship with your yoni is with a jade egg practice.

 Cultivating sexual sovereignty is a process and I realize that none of these secrets are particularly fast, easy fixes.
 We are waking up from thousands of years of collective sleep and while it’s well underway, it requires diligence, commitment, and consistency.
 And I promise you, it’s totally worth it!